cloudposse-terraform-components/aws-datadog-private-location-ecs/src/README.md

 # Component: `datadog-private-location-ecs`

-This component is responsible for creating a datadog private location and deploying it to ECS (EC2 / Fargate)
+This component creates a Datadog Private Location and deploys it to ECS (EC2 or Fargate).
 ## Usage

 **Note** The app key required for this component requires admin level permissions if you are using the default roles.